rdagumampan/elasticsearch-windows-server-cookbook/Windows server setup.md

 ------

 1. Fire-up your windows server
-<br>I tested this guide on an Azure Standard D3 VM (4 vcpus, 14 GB memory).
+I tested this guide on an Azure Standard D3 VM (4 vcpus, 14 GB memory).

-2. Run CMD as Administrator mode
+2. Run CMD in Administrator mode
 ```
 /> d:
 /> md elk